kermodegroup/ML-MIX/docs/source/overview.rst

 Command overview
 ----------------
-- **fix mlml**: Used to allocate and track which atoms should be evaluated by which potential.
-This has a kokkos implementation which allows mixing of GPU accelerated pair_styles.
+- **fix mlml**: Used to allocate and track which atoms should be evaluated by which potential. **new in version 0.3.0** This fix has a kokkos implementation which allows mixing of GPU accelerated pair_styles.
-- **pair hybrid/overlay/mlml**: Used to mix together different pair_styles in the different spatial regions of the simulation domain designated by fix mlml.
-This has a kokkos implementation which allows mixing of GPU accelerated pair_styles.
+- **pair hybrid/overlay/mlml**: Used to mix together different pair_styles in the different spatial regions of the simulation domain designated by fix mlml. **new in version 0.3.0** This pair_style has a kokkos implementation which allows mixing of GPU accelerated pair_styles.
 - **fix langevin/mlml**: Used to apply a langevin thermostat to a specific spatial region of the simulation domain designated by fix mlml.

 Tested Compatible ``pair_style``s